CEO Message

 Founder and CEO, The Zubin Foundation

 Shalini Mahtani, MH, MBE is one of Hong Kong’s most authoritative and respected voices on social issues, particularly diversity and inclusion.
-In addition to founding The Zubin Foundation, among the city’s most accomplished think tanks on issues related to ethnic minority welfare and patient welfare, Shalini is the founder of Community Business, the first organisation in Asia that brings together companies and their management around women, LGBT and disabilities at work.
+In addition to founding The Zubin Foundation, among the city’s most accomplished think tanks on issues related to ethnically diverse communities’ welfare and patient welfare, Shalini is the founder of Community Business, the first organisation in Asia that brings together companies and their management around women, LGBT and disabilities at work.
 In 2009, Shalini was honoured by the World Economic Forum as a Young Global Leader, and a year prior she was awarded an MBE from Her Majesty Queen Elizabeth II for her services in corporate social responsibility in Hong Kong.
-She was also recognised by the HKSAR Government for her contribution to issues related to ethnic minorities in Hong Kong.
+She was also recognised by the HKSAR Government for her contribution to issues related to ethnically diverse communities in Hong Kong.
 Shalini has authored research and opinion pieces on diversity and inclusion and is a frequent speaker on the topic.
 She is also a co-host on both BBC World Service and RTHK Radio 3.
 Shalini is from Hong Kong.
 She is a graduate of The London School of Economics.
 She is married and has three children.

 Email: mummy@zubinfoundation.org